Huayna Picchu 65 articles

 Many older adults walk the mountain without problems.
 However, it is advisable to consult a doctor before the adventure.
 If you want to climb with sticks, remember that these must have the rubber tip.
 This to avoid any damage to the trails that will travel.

-Can people with special abilities climb the Waynapicchu?
+Can people with special needs climb Wayna Picchu?

 Not all people with special abilities can climb the Waynapicchu.
 Visitors with hearing disabilities, for example, have no difficulty in reaching the top.
 However, visitors with motor disabilities can not access the mountain.
 This because the roads are steep and inaccessible to them.
 On the other hand, touring the Inca City with a wheelchair is possible.